Anglo-Scottish baritone Thomas Humphreys began singing as a chorister at Christ Church Cathedral, Oxford and studied at the Royal Academy of Music.

-This year Thomas sang the title role in Don Giovanni for the Opera Holland Park Christine Collins Young Artist Programme.
+In opera, he has sung the title role in Don Giovanni for the Opera Holland Park Young Artist Programme, as well as returning for their 2018 season to sing the roles of L’araldo Maggiore (Isabeau) and The Wigmaker (Ariadne auf Naxos).
 He made his debut with Glyndebourne Touring Opera as Servo di Flora (La Traviata), as well as covering the role of The Captain (Eugene Onegin) for Glyndebourne Festival Opera.
-He has been critically acclaimed for his performance of Jake Wallace (La Fanciulla del West) for Grange Park Opera and has also sung and understudied roles for Opera Holland Park, English Touring Opera, the Merry Opera Company, and the Co-Opera Company, most recently Marcello (La Boheme) for the Merry Opera Company and the King’s Head Theatre, to critical acclaim.
+He has been critically acclaimed for his performance of Jake Wallace (La Fanciulla del West) for Grange Park Opera.
+He has also sung and understudied roles for Opera Holland Park, English Touring Opera, the Merry Opera Company, and the King’s Head Theatre, recently singing Le Grand Pretre de Dagon (Samson et Dalila) for the Grimeborn Festival.